Governance Data Alliance

 The Governance Data Alliance, a consortium of governance data producers, users, and funders, was formed to address these challenges and to strengthen the production, use, and impact of governance data.

-The Alliance encourages greater coordination amongst data producers to fill data gaps while simultaneously investigating who governance data users actually are, and what kinds of data they need and want.
-The goal is to produce and aggregate high-quality but accessible governance data that change agents and decision makers at the country level can use to take action.
+The Alliance encouraged greater coordination amongst data producers to fill data gaps while simultaneously investigating who governance data users actually are, and what kinds of data they need and want.
+The goal was to produce and aggregate high-quality but accessible governance data that change agents and decision makers at the country level can use to take action.

 Our Work

-The Alliance’s work is currently organized around four work streams:
+The Alliance’s work was organized around four work streams:

 2. Publishing and promoting a governance data dashboard that aggregates high-quality data in one place: www.governancedata.org.
-This work stream promotes improved accessibility, standardization, and use of existing governance data.
+This work stream promoted improved accessibility, standardization, and use of existing governance data.

-The Alliance’s secretariat is currently hosted at the Results for Development Institute and the Alliance’s work is supported by Omidyar Network, the Hewlett Foundation, and the Millennium Challenge Corporation.
+The Alliance’s secretariat was hosted at the Results for Development Institute and the Alliance’s work was supported by Omidyar Network, the Hewlett Foundation, and the Millennium Challenge Corporation.

 Related Publications